prismicio/prismic-gatsby/docs/previews.md

 data in the `data` page prop.
 By using `withPreview`, your page components do not need to be written in a special way to take advantage of Prismic Previews.

+In order to preview changes for both unpublished and published documents, the `prismicId` property must be included in the root of the GraphQL query.
+Querys without the `prismicId` property will only work for unpublished documents.

 To use `withPreview`, wrap the `export default` with `withPreview` like the
 following: